Tetra-Pak-APIs/TetraPak.AspNet/README.md

 The SDK injects its own way for building this [`ClaimsPrincipal`][md-code-api-ClaimsPrincipal], however, through the [`TetraPakClaimsTransformation`][md-code-api-TetraPakClaimsTransformation] class.
 This class implements the (ASP.NET) [`IClaimsTransformation`](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.AspNetCore.Authentication.IClaimsTransformation?view=aspnetcore-5.0&viewFallbackFrom=netcore-5.0) contract and is automatically injected into the DI container by the methods you use for setting up authentication, such as [`IServiceCollection.AddTetraPakOidcAuthentication`](./TetraPak.AspNet/_docs/_codeApi/TetraPak_AspNet_Auth_TetraPakAuth.md#tetrapakauthaddtetrapakoidcauthenticationiservicecollection-method) (for web apps) or [`IServiceCollection.AddJwtAuthentication`](./TetraPak.AspNet.Api/_docs/_codeApi/TetraPak_AspNet_Api_Auth_TetraPakApiAuth.md#tetrapakapiauthaddjwtauthenticationiservicecollection-jwbearerassertionoptions-method) (for web APIs).

 You *can* inject this Tetra Pak specific claims transformation explicitly by calling [`IServiceCollection.AddTetraPakClaimsTransformation`](./TetraPak.AspNet/_docs/_codeApi/TetraPak_AspNet_TetraPakClaimsTransformationHelper.md#tetrapakclaimstransformationhelperaddtetrapakclaimstransformationiservicecollection-method) (for web apps) or [`IServiceCollection.AddTetraPakApiClaimsTransformation`](./TetraPak.AspNet.Api/_docs/_codeApi/TetraPak_AspNet_Api_Auth_TetraPakApiClaimsTransformationHelper.md#tetrapakapiclaimstransformationhelperaddtetrapakapiclaimstransformationiservicecollection-method) (for web APIs).
 The API-flavoured version overrides the default implementation for claims transformation to support the token exchange flow, which might be necessary when it interrogates the Tetra Pak Auth Services for user information (claims).

+## Message id

+As a developer you need as much information as possible when diagnosing an issue, possibly reported by one of your own consumers.
+Generally you'll need to understand where in your code the issue surfaced (stack trace) and what the lead up to it.
+Depending on the situation you might also need to see the state of various entities in your code when the problem arose.
+If you can reproduce the scenario while debugging your code (locally) with a powerful IDE you are probably close to understanding and resolving the problem.

+But getting to all these details is a problem for anyone writing apps.
+You do not want to risk sharing too much information with unknown consumers/users.
+Also, apps that reveal a "wall" of technical information makes for a pretty bad user experience (unless your consumer is also a developer).
+So, you will probably want to allow your app to keep running while informing your consumer that whatever he/she tried to do didn't happen.
+Maybe something like this: "Something unexpected happened.
+Please try again later".
+On the other hand, you need a way to record as much as possible so you dump state and the stacktrace to your logs.

+This approach will allow for diagnosing and understanding the problem a considerable time after it happened.
+The problem, of course, is that logs grow and become monsters of information.
+As hundreds or thousands of clients makes hundreds or thousands of requests, maybe every second, how do you associate an issue in your logs with a specific request/response round trip?
+Unless you can do this you are left with the overwhelming task if making sense of your logs and try trace an issue backwards to figure out what lead up to the problem.

+One simple strategy to do so is to "tag" every request/response round trip with a unique identity - a "message id" - and ensure this information is also included in every log entry.
+With that you could simply filter the log output in whatever tool you prefer to work with logs to quickly extract the troublesome request/response.

+The TetraPak.AspNet SDK have this

 ## Planned Features